JamilahKassem/Optimal-Multi-Target-Defense-Strategies/sdn/README.md

 5. **Attack Simulation**

-   * A DDoS-style attack is simulated using `hping3` from the attacker to the target.
+   * A DoS-style attack is simulated using `hping3` from the attacker to the target.
    * Attack duration is 5 seconds, followed by 10 seconds of post-attack monitoring.

 6. **Shutdown**